hiunicornstudio/unicornstudio.js/README.md

     fixed: false, // whether the scene should behave like a fixed element or not. automatic by default but this gives explicit control
     altText: "Welcome to Unicorn Studio", // optional text for SEO, going inside the <canvas> tag
     ariaLabel: "This is a canvas scene", // optional text for the aria-label attribute on the <canvas> element
-    production: false // when true, will hit the global edge CDN, learn more in the help docs
+    production: false, // when true, will hit the global edge CDN, learn more in the help docs
     interactivity: {
       // [optional]
       mouse: {